 Saint Augustine’s University, then college, was the first historically black college and university to own and operate both a commercial radio and television stations.
 The first radio broadcast was aired in 1986 lead by efforts of Mr. Jay Holloway.
-They currently operate on WAUG AM750 and TV68.
-Students received the best training in the industry coveting positions across the nation upon their graduation.
+They currently operate on WAUG AM 750, Falcons Fly Radio and WAUG-LD.
+Students receive the best training in the industry coveting positions across the nation upon their graduation.

-AM 750 WAUG is also where Saint Augustine’s University students can obtain valuable training in the radio broadcasting field.
-Students have opportunities to learn and practice writing for radio, production, how to run an audio board, how to do a live or pre-recorded on air show and more.
+Today, WAUG is remains a space where Saint Augustine’s University students can obtain valuable training in the radio broadcasting field.
+With the creation of the online streaming radio station, Falcons Fly Radio, students have opportunities to learn and practice writing for radio, production, how to run an audio board, how to do a live or pre-recorded on air show, podcasts and more.

-WAUG-LP formally known as W68BK now known as DTV8/TWC Ch.168 originated in 1988 for the purpose of creating computer graphics for community announcements for the residents of Raleigh.
+WAUG-LD, formally known as W68BK and WAUG-LP now known as DTV8/Spectrum 1231, originated in 1988 for the purpose of creating computer graphics for community announcements for the residents of Raleigh.

-Today, WAUG-LP is a commercial television station that has expanded its services such as commercial & television production, digital editing, graphics, and offers a state-of the-art studio facility for production and rental.
-More recently, WAUG-LP enhanced its signal on Time Warner Cable channel 168 and provides a variety of television programming.
+Today, WAUG-LD is a commercial television station that has expanded its services such as commercial & television production, digital editing, graphics, and offers a state-of the-art studio facility for production and rental.
+More recently, WAUG-LD enhanced its signal on Spectrum 1231 and provides a variety of television programming.
 The station also provides a medium to air student documentaries produced by the Film and Theatre Department of Saint Augustine’s University.

-WAUG-LP is a fully operational commercial station owned and operated by Saint Augustine’s University and is proud of its rich history as the first Historically Black College and University in the country to operate a commercial radio and television station.
-WAUG television reaches over 385,000 households in 20 counties on the Time Warner Cable System including the Raleigh/Durham, Cumberland/Fayetteville, Wilson, Johnston, Harnett, Lee, Halifax, Franklin, Person, Warren, Orange, Chatham, North Hampton, Moore, Hoke, Wayne, Granville, Vance and Roberson, including Florence/Myrtle Beach, SC.
+WAUG-LD is a fully operational commercial station owned and operated by Saint Augustine’s University and is proud of its rich history as the first Historically Black College and University in the country to operate a commercial radio and television station.
+WAUG television reaches over 385,000 households in 20 counties on the Spectrum System including the Raleigh/Durham, Cumberland/Fayetteville, Wilson, Johnston, Harnett, Lee, Halifax, Franklin, Person, Warren, Orange, Chatham, North Hampton, Moore, Hoke, Wayne, Granville, Vance and Roberson, including Florence/Myrtle Beach, SC.